elvishpatel/EasyTransfer/README.md

 - 🌐 Transfer files across devices within the same Wi-Fi or across the internet
 - 📥 Easy downloads without signup (for recipients)
 - 🔐 Secure file handling with private link-based access
-- ☁️ **Utilizes your Google Drive’s free storage space** as a backend
+- ☁️ **Utilizes our Google Drive’s free storage space** as a backend
 - 📱 Mobile-friendly design with drag-and-drop support

 ---